Religious extremism? Countering radicalisation and religiously motivated extremism

 From the early 2000s, the misleading term religious extremism began to be widely used as press and media coverage responded to the phenomenon of Islamist radicalisation.
 Alongside other forms of political extremism (right- and left-wing extremism/militantism), this form of radicalisation has since come to pose a significant challenge to society.

-The National Committee on Religously Motivated Extremism or BAG RelEx (abbreviation of the German term “Bundesarbeitsgemeinschaft religiös begründeter Extremismus”) was set up as a joint initiative of 25 different civil society organisations (CSO) in November 2016, and has since grown to encompass over thirty member organisations from across Germany.
+The National Committee on Religiously Motivated Extremism or BAG RelEx (abbreviation of the German term “Bundesarbeitsgemeinschaft religiös begründeter Extremismus”) was set up as a joint initiative of 25 different civil society organisations (CSO) in November 2016, and has since grown to encompass over thirty member organisations from across Germany.
 The founding principle behind this national association was and still is to work together to counter religiously motivated extremism.

 Via projects and services in primary, secondary and tertiary prevention, our member organisations cover the full spectrum of radicalisation prevention.
 Some of those projects focus on political education, aiming to promote tolerance, democracy and participation, while others run counselling centres for individuals and their families who have been involved with extremism and are seeking help in distancing themselves from those influences.
 Our member organisations’ practical work focuses on supporting individuals, professionals or institutions that are active in extremist prevention and deradicalisation.